wright-development/wright-development.github.io/content/posts/using-docker-for-net-core.md

 ENTRYPOINT [ "dotnet", "/app/TodoService.dll" ]
 ```

 Next up is the **Dockerfile.integration** file.
-Fairly simple we copy the solution's code over and run a restore in the integration test directory.
+This is fairly simple.
+We copy the solution's code over and run a restore in the integration test directory.
 <br>
 <br>
 ``` Dockerfile